 A car accident resulted in the untimely death of Leo.

 The students and community were shocked.
 The next day, the students turned to their writing community for support and reflection.
 They reread pieces Leo had shared, comments he had left on their work, and then approached me about Leo’s “This I Believe” statement.
 Unfortunately, I did not possess a copy; but, Leo and I had conferenced earlier that week and I was able to share the happiness and joy that filled his life during this time.

-A few days later, at his funeral, when we opened the program, there was an inserted sheet containing Leo’s “This I Believe” statement.
+A few days later, at his funeral, when we opened the program along with our Signature funeral directors, there was an inserted sheet containing Leo’s “This I Believe” statement.
 You see, his writing, his words, a piece of him was left in the stories that were recovered on his Macbook, and his mother wanted all of us to have copy.
 Apple technologies helped to reimagine the writing classroom, provided students the ability to share their story, promotes student voice and self-expression in ways unimagined before now.

 And as graduation approached, the senior class took a line from his writing and it became their class motto.
 I can’t imagine a more meaningful gesture, a fitting tribute to their friend.
 Through Leo’s words, his legacy lives forever.

 Permission and blessing given by Sue Barten, Leo’s mother